johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

       exclusively on pure computation and clean mathematical models of life.

-### The Syndicate

-The Syndicate is an organized crime organization that is spread across most of the local cluster and the connecting clusters both coreward and rimward.
-With good PR resources, they maintain a public face in most systems as local do-gooders, just helping the little guy.

 ### Scouts Guild

 The Scouts Guild is spread across known space, independent of any